steveeidemiller/sensor-ambient/README.md

 - VEML7700 I2C light sensor for ambient light level detection.
 The sensor is not a camera, it uses a single pixel to measure light levels over time.
 - BME280 environmental monitoring for temperature, humidity and atmospheric pressure
 - MQTT integration with TLS, user/pass and client certificate options
+- NTP support for accurate system time which is also reported to MQTT for sensor online/offline detection
 - HTTP status page with detailed sensor information, environmentals, system uptime tracking and historical charts
 - HTTP metrics endpoint for use with telemetry systems such as Prometheus
 - TFT display support that shows current data, sensor uptime and network address information
-- AC power on/off sensing
+- AC power on/off sensing to detect power outages at the sensor location
 - LiPo battery backup support to power the sensor through moderate power outages

 ## Bill of Materials